CodeForVegas/veteranready/README.md

 #### Then go to the homepage.
 Username is user@keystonejs.com and password is admin.

 #### Notes

+* This site runs on a very old and probably vulnerability-riddled version of Node (like pre 1.0), so be aware and don't bother using your current Node version either.

 1. This project is built using Keystone.js, which is a Node.js Content Management System and Web Application Platform.
 You can find out more at http://keystonejs.com/.